dotnet/AspNetCore.Docs/aspnet/testing/integration-testing.rst

 Summary
 -------

 Integration testing provides a higher level of verification than unit testing.
 It tests application infrastructure and how different parts of an application work together.
-ASP.NET 5 is very testable, and ships with a ``TestServer`` that makes wiring up integration tests for web server endpoints very easy.
+ASP.NET Core is very testable, and ships with a ``TestServer`` that makes wiring up integration tests for web server endpoints very easy.

 Additional Resources
 --------------------

 - :doc:`unit-testing`
 - :doc:`/fundamentals/middleware`